Skip to content

 Tourists or locals?

-An upmarket mix of both.
-Tourists love the unique beach setting so close to the V&A Waterfront, while trendy locals come to kick off the weekend.
-It can feel touristy in peak season, but Capetonians enjoy it for special occasions or a stylish Friday hang.
+Both, and on the upmarket side.
+Tourists love the beach setting so close to the V&A. Locals come to start the weekend.
+It can feel touristy in peak season, but Capetonians still book it for special occasions or a stylish Friday night.

 The unique selling point

-The on-the-beach location with stunning ocean and Robben Island views.
-Few places in Cape Town let you dine essentially on the shoreline.
-The decor is boho-chic and there are multiple decks and lounges; it also hosts private events and beach weddings.
-The extensive drinks menu is another draw, and the fact you can kick off your shoes and dig your toes in the sand while dining.
+The on-sand location with Atlantic and Robben Island views.
+Very few places in Cape Town let you eat with your feet in the sand.
+The decor is boho-chic, the venue runs across several decks and lounges, and it hosts beach weddings and private events.
+The drinks menu is long, and you can kick off your shoes.

 Live music